OliverFarren/test_driven_development_book_scratchpad/README.md

 This project works through Sections of the book "Test-Driven Development By Example - Kent Beck" in Python to build intuition of the concepts.

-## 1_Money.py
+## Money

-Module explores section 1 of the book.
+Explores section 1 of the book with money example.

+* Module: money.py
+* Test module: Testing/test_money.py

 ### Aims